dscottcole/Project1Mod1Dillo/README.md

 ## Models & Relationships

 User has_many :items
-User has_many :locations, through :items
-User has_many :conditions, through :items
+User has_many :orders, through: :items

 Items belongs_to :user
-Items belongs_to :location
-Items belongs_to :condition
+Items belongs_to :order

-Location has_many :items
-Location has_many :users, through :items

-Condition has_many :items
+Order belongs_to :items

 _______________________________________________

 ## User Stories

 ### MVP
-* User can log in
+* User can log in with validation
+* User can create a new user account
-* User will be able to browse Marketplace
+* User can browse/refresh the Marketplace
+* User can list items
-* Shippable items would have cart capabilities
+* User can purchase items
-* Message between users if local pickup available
+* User can differentiate between Shipping methods.
+(Shipping/Local Methods)

 ### Stretch Goals
 * TTY Prompts
 * Colorize
+* View Order History
+* Change price of listed item

 _______________________________________________